Loyola University Maryland

 Living on campus is an essential part of the undergraduate experience, and Loyola University Maryland provides an environment that is built for your success.
 Our residence halls consist of traditional doubles, suite-style, and apartment-style floor plans on the east and west side of campus.

 Loyola University Maryland is committed to ensuring all students can live on campus.
 If you require housing accommodations because of a disability, please let us know.
-Please contact Disability Support Services to discuss eligible accommodation options.
+Please contact Disability and Accessibility Services to discuss eligible accommodation options.

 Residence Halls